 Okay – so we know what inflation is, but what is medical inflation?

 Medical inflation is the term we use when we’re talking about new trends and advances in medicine – like new treatments and procedures - and the increased costs that come with them.

 Medical breakthroughs are great news, of course.
 It means doctors can treat serious illnesses much more easily and effectively than they could before.
 But at the same time, new treatments and procedures can be really expensive.
 And since there’s no easy way to avoid what causes medical inflation, we need to think about the medical inflation rate when we’re figuring out what your premium should be.

 There are a few good things about medical inflation.
 For one, medical breakthroughs lead to better quality treatments that can help treat illnesses more effectively than ever before.
 Plus, there’s a chance these new technologies could save your life one day – or save the life of someone close to you.

-We’ll always aim to offer you the best deal – so we’re constantly reviewing the way we calculate your health insurance premium.
-If you’d like to have a chat with us about your existing policy, feel free to give us a call and we’ll be happy to talk you through the reasons why your premium might have gone up.
+We'll always aim to offer you our best deal – so we’re constantly reviewing the way we calculate your health insurance premium.
+If you’d like to have a chat with us about your existing policy, feel free to give us a call on 0800 068 3827 ^ and we'll be happy to talk you through the reasons why your premium might have gone up.

 ^ Calls may be monitored or recorded.
 Calls to 0800 numbers from UK landlines and mobiles are free.
 Our opening hours may be different depending on which team you need to speak to.